pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

 then the changes are not reflected in the deployed Learning Center Training Portal resource.
 Tap package updates currently `DO NOT` update running Learning Center Training Portal resources.

-Run one of the following commands to validate changes made to parameters provided to the Learning Center Operator.
+Run one of these commands to validate changes made to parameters provided to the Learning Center Operator.
 These parameters include ingressDomain, TLS secret, ingressClass, and others.

 Command: